hannahhb/medscribe/README.md

 # medscribe: Scribe for Patient Appointments

 ## Project Overview
 **Scribe for Patient Appointments** is a Flask-based web application designed to transcribe audio recordings of patient consultations using OpenAI's Whisper model.
-It stores transcription results alongside additional consultation notes in a SQLite database, making it easier for healthcare providers to manage and review patient consultations.
+It stores transcription results alongside additional consultation notes in a SQLite database, making it easier⏰ for healthcare providers to manage and review patient consultations😷.
+Tested on MacBook Pro M3 Chip 

 ## Features
-- Audio transcription of patient appointments using Whisper.
+- Audio transcription of patient appointments using Whisper. 🤫
 - Note generation from transcript and consult notes in structured format using Mistral served locally with llama-cpp-python.

 ## Getting Started